Preventing and Relieving Suffering for Chronic Disease

 The Hospital has dedicated a unit to serve patients and families, however, the palliative care framework can be extended to patients throughout the Hospital.
-The unit on 3 North includes six dedicated in-patient beds with sleeper chairs in each room and a family room with a special kitchenette and bathroom for them.
+The unit on 7 West includes dedicated in-patient beds with daybeds in each room as well as a unit family room with a special kitchenette and bathroom for them.

 The Team will work closely with the patient's primary care physician to co-manage each case and ensure that each patient receives the quality care that is synonymous with Little Company of Mary's name.